Jorn, Giacometti & Kusama

 Yayoi Kusama’s Gleaming Lights of the Souls from 2008 is one of the museum’s few permanently installed works.

-Please note that Gleaming Lights of the Souls is closed due to installation of a new exhibition.
+Please note that Gleaming Lights of the Souls is closed until March 19.
+2015.

 It is a space of about four by four meters.
 The walls and ceilings are covered with mirrors; the floor is a reflecting pool; and you stand in the middle of the water on a platform.
 Hanging from the ceiling are a hundred lamps that resemble glowing ping pong balls.